TomfromBerlin/mothers-little-helpers/README.md

 Some of the scripts may have their own license, if not, the [MIT license](https://opensource.org/license/mit/) applies.

+## Usage

+Copy the desired files into a dedicated directory where zsh can find it (e.g. `~/.config/zsh/plugins` or `~/zsh/plugins`; any directory in your fpath will be fine).
+Then (re)start zsh and the functions resp. scripts should be available on you system.

+**If you use any kind of framework, please refer to their documentation to find out the proper directory and possible difficulties.**

 ## Tips & Tricks

 - [How to make Debian 11 (bullseye) & unbound work together](/../../../../TomfromBerlin/Debian-Pihole-Unbound)